ftrias/TeensyDebug/README.md

 The `teensy_debug` script should be ported to Windows and Linux.
 Or better yet, integrate it with `teensy_post_compile`.

 The serial connection can be anything that supports reading and writing ASCII in sequence.
 To start it's probably best to use a UART or USB Serial but in theory it could also be CAN, network socket, USB Raw, MIDI, etc.

-GDB can accept "file" commands from Teensy.
-Thus, teensy could send commands to open, read and write files on the host PC running GDB.
-This could be useful in many applications.

 Right now, GDB runs in a separate window.
 But in the future, GDB could be piped to Arduino's serial monitor.
 Both GDB's output and Teensy's serial output could be sent to the display.
 GDB can receive commands from the Send window.